Arkansas River: Post Civil War

 Flooding in 1927 severely damaged or destroyed nearly every levee downstream of Fort Smith, and led to the development of the Arkansas River Flood Control Association.
-It also resulted in the Federal government assigning responsibility of flood control and navigation on the Arkansas river to the U.S. Army Corps of Engineers (USACOE).
+It also resulted in the Federal government assigning responsibility for flood control and navigation on the Arkansas River to the U.S. Army Corps of Engineers (USACOE).

 Angling

 The headwaters of the Arkansas River in central Colorado have been known for exceptional trout fishing, particularly fly fishing, since the 19th century, when greenback cutthroat trout dominated the river.
 Today, brown trout dominate the river, which also contains rainbow trout.
 Trout Unlimited considers the Arkansas one of the top 100 trout streams in America, a reputation the river has had since the 1950s.
-From Leadville to Pueblo, the Arkansas River is serviced by numerous fly shops and guides operating in Buena Vista, Salida, Cañon City and Pueblo.
-The Colorado Division of Wildlife provides regular online fishing reports for the river.
+From Leadville to Pueblo, the Arkansas River is serviced by numerous fly shops and guides operating in Buena Vista, Salida, Cañon City, and Pueblo.
+Colorado Parks and Wildlife provides regular online fishing reports for the river.

 A fish kill occurred on December 29, 2010, in which an estimated 100,000 freshwater drum lined the Arkansas River bank.
-An investigation, conducted by the Arkansas Game and Fish Commission, found the dead fish "... cover 17 mi of river from the Ozark Lock and Dam downstream to River Mile 240, directly south of Hartman, Arkansas."
+An investigation, conducted by the Arkansas Game and Fish Commission, found the dead fish "... cover 17 mi of the river from the Ozark Lock and Dam downstream to River Mile 240, directly south of Hartman, Arkansas."
 Tests later indicated the likely cause of the kill was gas bubble trauma caused by opening the spillways on the Ozark Dam.